Nodal count for Dirichlet-to-Neumann operators with potential: Introduction

-\begin{question} In \eqref{oq9gp}, can the $o(k)$ term be quantified explicitly? \end{question} Whether the inequality in Theorem \ref{thm:main2} is sharp in dimension at least three is an intriguing question.
-This question is negatively answered for the nodal count of the Laplace operator by the Pleijel theorem \cite{BM82, Pl56}. \begin{question} Is it true that in dimension at least three? \end{question} If $\Omega$ is a cylinder $[0,1]\times \Sigma$, where $\Sigma$ is a compact manifold of dimension at least two, the answer to this question is positive.
+In fact, this sharpened version is true in a number of special cases.
+For example, suppose that $\Omega$ is a cylinder $[0,1]\times \Sigma$, where $\Sigma$ is a compact manifold of dimension at least two.
 One can use separation of variables and Pleijel's theorem \cite{BM82, Pl56} to show that